PowBambi/The-story-of-ADAM/README.md

 adam is sad now

 It's 10/30/15 8:24 AM, The other day Adam was really sad.
 I should have put a date.
 He felt like he was drowning in assignments.
 I talked to him and did a few.
 Last night we also did one.
 He's talked with trevor.
 He and Lily might break up, he put things reminding of her in a shoe box.
 He also took sad music and removed it from his spotify.
 I think this will help. k now hav 2 go finish gay powerpoint k bye

+11/2/14 7:47 am Adam is feeling better, Lilly left him, he downloaded GTA 5 and he needed a damn code.
+He downloaded a torrent last night and unpacked it throughout the night.
+I am hoping it works.
+During halloween, I went to a big party.
+Saw boobs.
+Was cold. k bye